'Tiger King': Where Are They Now

-'Tiger King': Where Are Joe Exotic, Caroline Baskin and Everyone Else Now
+'Tiger King': Where Are Joe Exotic, Carole Baskin and Everyone Else Now

 When the big cat enthusiast-turned-zoo owner-turned-magician-turned-country singer-turned-presidential candidate-turned-gubernatorial hopeful-turned-inmate isn't even the most colorful character in your cast of colorful characters, you know you have one helluva television series on your hands.